AltropInc/alt/doc/script/class.md

 }
 ```

 Only constructors are provided in the `Derived` class.
-Therefore, we can use set of a simple forms for the `Derived` class:
+Therefore, we can use set of a simple form for the `Derived` class:

 ```altscript
 class Base